mespinoza86/mespinoza86-mespinoza_jcampos_embedded_2017/assigment_1/README.md

                 It was measured the time expended by this program to do the image conversion and it was: 138085 us for a image.rgb.

+To execute the binary files generated belonging to each recipe, the command line required is the following:

+rgb2yuv C version:

+The binary file is rgb2yuv_c:
+Command line: rgb2yuv_c -i <rgg image> -o <output image>
+The program will generate a yuv image with the name specified in the -o argument.

+intrinsic rgb2yuv version:

+The binary file is intrinsicrgb2yuv:
+Command line: intrinsicrgb2yuv_c -i <rgg image> -o <output image>
+The program will generate a yuv image with the name specified in the -o argument.

+neon rgb2yuv version:

+The binary file is neonrgb2yuv:
+Command line: neonrgb2yuv_c -i <rgg image> -o <output image>
+The program will generate a yuv image with the name specified in the -o argument.

 Conclusions:

 * It was possible to developed 3 programs to do the image conversion from rgb to yuv,